Research and Honors Program

 Do you want to work as a Research Assistant in the College of Pharmacy?

 Students participating in COP research are required to enroll in at least two research credits in consecutive Fall and Winter terms in lieu of receiving an hourly wage (MedChem 470, Pharmacy 470, or PharmSci 470).
-The faculty member must give permission for an override by emailing email@example.com.
+The faculty member must give permission for an override by emailing email@example.com or completing an Independent Study Request Form.
 Students are responsible for making sure they are officially enrolled in 470 before the semester add/drop deadline.
 2 credits equates to 6 hours of research per week in a full term.
 Students receive a letter grade for 470.

 The Honors Research Thesis is an opportunity for students with high academic achievement and substantial research experience to identify a COP faculty mentor and work on independent research.
 Honors is usually completed in senior year and may serve as excellent PhD preparation.
 Undergraduate research with a COP faculty member may evolve to an Honors research project, but the student must investigate a new topic or significantly expand upon an ongoing project.
 Students who successfully complete the Honors thesis will graduate from the BSPS program “with Honors” and this designation will be noted on their transcript & diploma.